 - The size, type, and number of vehicles you want to track

 - The level of functionality you need (see table above)

 - The brand you choose

-- Whether you decide to purchase a tracking system or lease it (more on this later)
+- Whether you decide to purchase a tracking system or lease one (this is covered in depth here)

 - Your installation options; will you take a DIY approach, or employ a professional?
 (If you opt for DIY, make sure you check out our guide to vehicle tracking installation)

-- Maintenance – this is very much dependent on the system and location of the tracker, but monthly or annual maintenance might be required, which could come at a cost
+- Maintenance – this is very much dependent on the system chosen and the location of the tracker, but monthly or annual maintenance might be required, and this may come at a cost